I had this story in the stack yesterday and I forgot to get to it.

 I am not going to sit here and judge each Russian military operation.

-That's well beyond anything that is needed to protect uh Russian peacekeepers, and that is why Russia is starting to face international condemnation for what it is doing.
+And that is why Russia is starting to face international condemnation for what it is doing.

-This is not 1968, and the invasion of Czechoslovakia, where Russia can threaten its neighbors, occupy a capital, overthrow a government, and get away with it.
+This is not 1968 and the invasion of Czechoslovakia where Russia can threaten its neighbors, occupy a capital, overthrow a government, and get away with it.

 Things have changed.